juanjuanzero/HowMuchWater/README.md

 # HowMuchWater
 A small python application that allows users to request streamflow data from the USGS API using user defined fields and create a report of the chart using Bokeh.
-The code uses
+The code uses Python 3.6.5 and was developed in Jupyter Notebooks 5.0.0.

 I just wanted to say a big **THANK YOU** to my mentors Alex Hagerman, Steve Watkins and Steven Schweinhart.
 I really appreciated all of your help, insight and willingness to teach me.